 Eligibility to apply for ANU scholarships varies depending on the specifics of the scholarship and can be categorised by the type of student you are.
 Specific scholarship application process information is included in the relevant scholarship listing.

 Honours in Economics is a program offered within the Research School of Economics that offers students who have excelled in their undergraduate studies a challenging but rewarding year of study in economics.
 We seek outstanding students who are keen to undertake independent economics research with the guidance from academic staff.
 Past students graduating from the Honours in Economics program have been highly successful with careers in government, Industry and academia in leading institutions and organisations around the world.

-Applicants must provide complete documentation by 10th December 2018, including a certified (or coloured) copy of testamur and final transcript (except for ANU students).
-Applicants must also provide a research proposal.
-Incomplete applications will not be considered.
-Applicants will have to defer their applications to the next available term.
+Applicants must provide complete documentation, including a certified or coloured copy of testamur and final transcript (except for ANU students).
+Applicants must also attach a maximum THREE-page document detailing their research proposal to their application.
+The proposal should contain the following elements: